 To keep customer retention rates high, banks must search for opportunities to foster customer loyalty.

 Issues With Tracking Customer Retention

 Many financial institutions are unaware of the extent of their customer retention issues because of blind spots in their retention efforts.
-Banks track client exits, which are the most visible form of attrition because they’re easy to monitor.
+Banks track standard defections, which are the most visible form of attrition because they’re easy to monitor.
 Yet this approach doesn’t account for hidden defections that comprise the majority of customer attrition.

 Hidden defections might not match the traditional definition of customer attrition, but the impact on your bottom line is still the same.
 Whether new users stop using their account, open a new account at a different credit union, or purchase financial services from another institution, the net result is the same.

-1. Find out when customers leave.
-Use customer data to track the customer journey from customer acquisition to departure to find out what point customers leave during the onboarding process.
+Use customer data to track the customer journey from acquisition to departure to find out at what point customers leave during the onboarding process.
 Analyzing when loyal customers depart can help you craft a customer retention strategy to target their pain points during the onboarding process and once they become a customer.

 The best way to craft an effective customer retention strategy is to consider the following attributes of your existing customers: